ChrisW-priv/PersonalVault/notes/Omega notation.md

 ---
-title: "Omega notation"
+categories: []
 date: 2025-02-14
-description: ""
+description: No description provided.
 tags:
-  - "zettlekasten"
+- zettlekasten
-categories: []
+title: Omega notation
 ---

 In computer science we use omega notation to check what is the minimum number of actions that need to be taken in order to perform some task.